uvarc/accord-docs/docs/source/guide/projects.rst

 In the case of ACCORD, the computing environment you used is completely independent of your personnel, data, and storage.
 This means that you can create and use a variety of environments depending on your research needs on any given day.

-(D) *Computing Environments* - your choice from an approved library of web-based computing environments.
+Computing Environments are created from an approved library of web-based computing environments.

 Researchers